mazongpei/scMGCL/README.md

 ## Installation

-The package can be installed by `git`.
+The package can be installed by `git clone https://github.com/mazongpei/scMGCL.git`.
 The testing setup involves a Windows operating system with 16GB of RAM, powered by an NVIDIA GeForce RTX 4070 Ti GPU and an Intel(R) Core(TM) i5-13490f CPU @ 4..80GHz.

 ### Utilize a virtual environment using Anaconda